Using Facebook With Your Real Estate Blog

 For WordPress Bloggers

-If you want to spend a few bucks and take it to the next level, check out NextScripts Auto Poster for a plugin and extras to send a post automatically to Facebook, Twitter, Google +, Pinterest, and more social sites.
-Once set up, you post and every post (images and video if you want) automatically goes everywhere you want it to.
+If you want to spend a few bucks and take it to the next level, check out NextScripts Auto Poster for a plugin and extras to send a post automatically to Facebook, Twitter, Pinterest, and more social sites.
+Once set up, you post when you choose, and every post (images and video if you want) automatically goes everywhere you want it to.

-Sure, if you really want to try to get people to sign up for your posts delivered by email, you can do that too, or instead of.
+If you really want to try to get people to sign up for your posts delivered by email, you can do that too.
 But, you're likely to get more exposure going the automated social sites direction.
 A combination of both should work for everyone as well.